Killing in the Name: Release

-"Killing in the Name" was originally released as part of a 12-song self-released cassette.
-The band's first video for "Killing in the Name" did not receive heavy airplay in the United States due to the explicit lyrics.
-The song received substantial airplay in Europe and drove the band's popularity outside its home country.
+"Killing in the Name" was released as part of a 12-song self-released cassette.
+The first video for "Killing in the Name" did not receive heavy airplay in the United States due to the explicit lyrics.
+It received substantial airplay in Europe and drove the band's popularity abroad.

-After signing with Epic Records, the band released their self-titled debut album on November 12, 1992.
-It reached triple platinum status, driven by heavy radio play of "Killing in the Name".
-The album also included the singles "Freedom" and "Take the Power Back".
+After signing with Epic Records, Rage Against the Machine released their self-titled debut album on November 12, 1992.
+It was certified triple platinum, driven by heavy radio play of "Killing in the Name".
+In January 2025, "Killing in the Name" became the first Rage Against the Machine song to surpass one billion streams on Spotify.

-Controversies
+Complaints

-On February 21, 1993, BBC Radio 1 DJ Bruno Brookes accidentally played the full uncensored version of the song on his Top 40 Countdown, leading to 138 complaints.
+On February 21, 1993, the BBC Radio 1 DJ Bruno Brookes accidentally played the uncensored version of the song on his Top 40 Countdown, leading to 138 complaints.
 Brookes was recording an advertisement for the following week's Top 40 Countdown while the song played.
-The incident has subsequently been referred to by numerous British rock media.
-The song drew controversy again in Britain in November 2008, when it was played over the speakers in an Asda supermarket in Preston, Lancashire, prompting numerous complaints from customers.
-Asda subsequently issued an apology.
+In November 2008, the song was played over the speakers in an Asda supermarket in Preston, Lancashire, prompting complaints from customers.
+Asda issued an apology.

+Use in political campaigns

 In 2012, Morello demanded the right-wing UK Independence Party stop using "Killing in the Name" in rallies.
 Following the 2020 United States elections, a video of pro-Trump protesters dancing to "Killing in the Name" was widely shared on social media.
-Commentators saw it as a misappropriation of the song; Rage Against the Machine responded in a tweet: "They just don't GET IT do they?"
+Commentators saw it as a misappropriation of the song.
+Rage Against the Machine responded in a tweet: "They just don't GET IT do they?"

-In 2022, Reuters Fact Check team concluded that a viral video purportedly showing North Korea’s military choir covering the song has been digitally altered.
-The music audio comes a video uploaded to YouTube in 2019 from an event when thousand musicians gathered to perform the song inside Frankfurt’s Deutsche Bank Park and the montage of clips of the large choir and footage of the North Korea's military arsenal, such as tanks and missiles which have been edited together to mislead viewers, Reuters say.
+In 2022, Reuters Fact Check concluded that a viral video purportedly showing North Korea's military choir covering the song had been digitally altered.
+Its audio is from a video uploaded to YouTube in 2019 of an event when a thousand musicians gathered to perform the song inside Frankfurt's Waldstadion.
+The montage of clips of the large choir and footage of the North Korea's military arsenal such as tanks and missiles had been edited together to mislead viewers.